Wednesday, December 31, 2025

 • Keep practicing with my sea kayak – I need to get out on more level 3 trips.

-• Do more camping – I’d like to get to the St. Croix and the Maine Island Trail in my kayak.
+• Do more camping – I’d like to do the St. John, the St. Croix and the Maine Island Trail in my kayak this year.

-• Keep paddling whitewater - as long as my knee holds up.
+• Keep paddling whitewater - as long as my knees hold up.

 • Get back to the Dead – always a great trip, but maybe only 1800 this time.